Dragoon-Lab/LaitsV3/documentation/state.md

 ### State Module ###

 The JavaScript module `www/js/state.js` can be used to access the state table.
-Generally, one creates a new state object for a specific `section`, `user`, and `apropos`.
-Then one can access the associated parameters using `get()` and `put()` methodes.
-Note that the `get()` method does not return a value.
-Rather, it returns a Dojo *promise*.
-See
+Generally, one creates a new state object for a specific `section`, `user`, and `apropos` using the 'init()' function.
+The 'init()' function places the initial value in the local cache.
+Then one can access the associated parameters using `getLocal()` and change the associated parameter using 'increment()' methods.
+'Increment()' method also place the updated value in the state table.
-`www/js/examples/state-demo.html` for an example showing how to use the `get()` method.

-Use of a promise is rather inconvenient in most cases.
-The new design is to pre-fetch quantities at load time using `init()`, giving a default value to use if a reply is not yet received from the server (or the quantity has not been defined yet).
-Then, the `get()` method will either return the value from the server or the default value.
+Note: 'init()' is the only time the module needs to retrieve data from the server.
+Thus, 'init()' needs to be called before 'increment()' or 'getLocal()' to allow time for data retrieval.
+This is to avoid problems due to possible delays from the server.
+After 'init()', all data retrieval relies on the local cache, allowing for greater efficiency.